 - If you receive an email you believe to be suspicious requesting you call Regions, you may verify the number is legitimate by visiting our Contact Us section.
 You may also contact Regions customer service at 1-800-REGIONS (1-800-734-4667) for expert support and assistance.

 - Do not provide your personal secure information to an unsolicited caller.

 - Never respond to a phone call or voice mail service asking you to verify account information or reactivate a bank service.

-Please be aware that legitimate calls from Regions, such as calls from the Debit Card Fraud group, are made often, but the agents only ask for confirmation of certain activity on a debit card.
+Please be aware that legitimate calls from Regions, such as calls from the Card Fraud Monitoring group, are made often, but the agents only ask for confirmation of certain activity on a credit or debit card.
 No sensitive information is requested.